 Sandstone of red and pink hues, monuments carved right into rocks.
-The abandoned city of Petra presents a facade unlike any other.
+The abandoned city of Petra presents a facade unlike none other.

 Displaying a remarkable and one-of-a-kind landscape, the ‘Rose City’ has undoubtedly found its name on prominent lists such as the UNESCO World Heritage Sites, the Seven Wonders of the World and Places To See Before You Die.

 Today, the ‘Lost City’ is an archaeological marvel with a rich cultural history that attracts millions from across the globe.
 So let’s up brush up on some exciting facts and pro tips about Petra.

 Here’s Petra’s history in a nutshell: Way back in the day, around the 6th century BC, Petra was the capital of the Nabataean (nomadic tribe from Arabia) kingdom.
 In 106 AD, the Romans captured it and further expanded the city.
 In 663 AD, an earthquake destroyed the buildings and the water management systems.
 Thus, Petra was left abandoned until 1812, when a Swiss explorer discovered the ‘Lost City’.

 At present, Petra is one of the Seven Wonders of the World and on the bucketlist of travellers from far and wide.